HermesBoots/holbertonschool-low_level_programming/0x02-functions_nested_loops/README.md

 ## There Are Only 3 Colors, 10 Digits, and 7 Notes; It's What We Do with Them That's Important
 Creating a function that prints the last digit of a number.

+## I'm Federal Agent Jack Bauer, and Today Is the Longest Day of My Life
+Creating a function to print every minute as if on a 24-hour clock.